Nutrition - 5 Tips

 641 Avenue du Doyen Gaston Giraud – 34000 MONTPELLIER

 Parking will be available on site.
-A variety of presentations will be held throughout the day, including one on the reform of the first year of health studies.
+Various presentations will be held throughout the day, including one on the reform of the first year of health studies.
 You can also learn about paramedical programs.
 Open from 10 a.m. to 4 p.m.

 In Nîmes, come visit our Carémeau Health Campus!

-You will also be able to park on site.
-Just like in Montpellier, various presentations will be held throughout the day, including one on the reform of the first year of health studies.
+You’ll also be able to park on site.
+Just like in Montpellier, various presentations will be held throughout the day, particularly on the reform of the first year of health studies.
 Please note that the Nîmes Campus does not offer any paramedical programs.
 Open from 10 a.m. to 4 p.m.

 Come meet our students, faculty, and staff!

 Throughout the day, you’ll have the opportunity to meet our students (from all programs), our faculty, and, of course, our staff.
-Everyone will be happy to answer your questions and provide guidance tailored to your needs.
-We’ll also be delighted to show you around our campuses through guided tours.
+We’ll all be happy to answer your questions and provide guidance tailored to your needs.
+We’d also be delighted to show you around our campuses through guided tours.

-So, if you’re interested in health studies, don’t hesitate—come join us on February 29!
+So, if you're interested in health studies, don't hesitate—come out in large numbers on February 29!
 We hope to see many of you there!

 Video 1 Video 2 Video 3 Video 4

-Discover the history of the medical school in a new light
+Discover the history of the School of Medicine in a new light

 Four dates in February are available for you to discover or rediscover the history of the School of Medicine in a unique way.
-Locked in a room inside the historic building, you’ll need to use your wits and work as a team to solve the puzzles created by TAUST students.
+Locked in a room inside the Historic Building, you’ll need to use your wits and work as a team to solve the puzzles designed by TAUST students.

-You’ll have 45 minutes to tackle this innovative challenge—and find out who locked you in and why!
+You'll have 45 minutes to take on this innovative challenge—and to find out who locked you in and why!

 In short, plenty of puzzles to solve and a mystery to unravel await you.
-It’s sure to make your evening unforgettable!
+It's sure to make your evening memorable!

 Don't miss this extraordinary event!